camunda/camunda-docs/docs/reference/auto-updates.md

 For Camunda 8 Saas, auto-updates are only for patch releases (x.y.**z**, where **z** is a patch release).

-Minor updates are not eligible for auto-updates due to the following:
+Minor updates are not eligible for auto-updates and require manual steps to initiate.

-- potential for long downtimes of webapps (Tasklist, Operate, Optimize, etc.) and Zeebe
-- breaking changes moving from one minor to the next, including possible impact to BPMN execution